OSC/Open-OnDemand/SECURITY.md

 ## Security Audits

-We have used [Trusted CI](https://trustedci.org/) in the past, the NSF Cybersecurity Center of Excellence conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
+[Trusted CI](https://trustedci.org/), the NSF Cybersecurity Center of Excellence, conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
 This assessment included a careful review of the code, increasing our confidence in its security.
 The Ohio Supercomputing Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.